swalehmwadime/G00dlife-datascience/README.md

 8. [License](#license)

 ## Introduction

-The repository is designed to guide you through the various stages of a typical data science project.
-It covers fundamental concepts such as data exploration, cleaning, feature engineering, model building, evaluation, and even deployment.
-Each section is accompanied by Jupyter notebooks that provide hands-on examples and exercises.
+Data Science is essentially the study of data.It encompasses a range of fundamental concepts and steps to transform raw data into valuable insights and actionable information.
 ## Getting Started

 ### Prerequisites